Digital illustration with Michone Arrington throwing food ingredients into a pan

 Of Yum

-Fueled by boundless creativity and brotherly chemistry, THE ART OF YUM has established itself as one of the top restaurants in the vibrant Waterbury scene.
-Two of its ownership trio talk about what they're really delivering to their patrons – and who they're trying to prove wrong.
+Fueled by boundless creativity and brotherly chemistry, THE ART OF YUM has established itself as one of the top restaurants in the state.
+Two of its ownership trio, born and bred Waterburians, talk about what they're really delivering to their patrons – and who they're trying to prove wrong.

 He walks over to a table of two, a man and woman enjoying a brunch-time creation that looks as if avocados and chicken got together for a dance party.
 The food seems to be having lots of fun, just like the chef who created it.